 Last month, I wrote about GEICO’s efforts to get me to indemnify them from any liens or medical bills after settlement of a car accident case.
 GEICO’s request just rubs me the wrong way.
 But I never saw until today any authority for the question of whether a personal injury lawyer is even permitted to do what GEICO was demanding.

 Now I do.
 This Florida Bar Staff opinion analyzes the issue and says lawyers cannot ethically guarantee anything because it is tantamount to guaranteeing payment of medical bills (which lawyers cannot do).
-The opinion cites a host of jurisdictions that are in accord: Florida, Ohio, Indiana, Missouri, South Carolina, Wisconsin, New York City, and Illinois.
+The opinion cites a host of jurisdictions that agree: Florida, Ohio, Indiana, Missouri, South Carolina, Wisconsin, New York City, and Illinois.

-I don’t know how Bar Counsel in Maryland would rule on this but Maryland has the same law with respect to the scope of financial assistance lawyers can provide to clients so I would expect Maryland to come out similarly.
+I don’t know how Bar Counsel in Maryland would rule on this but Maryland has the same law regarding financial assistance lawyers can provide to clients so I would expect Maryland to come out similarly.